9001/copyparty/README.md

 * uploads are not resumable -- delete and restart if necessary
 * runs in active mode by default, you probably want `--ftp-pr 12000-13000`
   * if you enable both `ftp` and `ftps`, the port-range will be divided in half
+  * some older software (filezilla on debian-stable) cannot passive-mode with TLS

 ## file indexing